robfatland/costnotify/instructions/README.md

 Verify that this works using the Test button on the lambda function page.

-## Validation and Debugging

-You should be able to Test your lambda function now.
-If it fails you'll have to debug it.

-## Cost Explorer

 Cost Explorer is a feature of the AWS browser console.
 You can access this using the top right dropdown menu